 Many socioeconomic systems are fragmented and have parts that behave in a “greedy” manner and that compete with each other for resources.
 It is a dog-eat-dog design.
 They would use whatever resources they can get for fear of being starved.
 Greed is Good.
 Collaboration is Weak.
 In such a competitive situation a rigid-budget design is a requirement because it helps prevent one part selfishly and blindly destabilising the whole system for all.
 The problem is that this rigid financial design blocks change so it blocks improvement.

 This means that greedy, competitive, selfish systems are unable to self-improve.

-So when the world changes too much and their survival depends on change then they risk becoming extinct just like the dinosaurs did.
+So, when the world changes too much and their survival depends on change then they risk becoming extinct just as the dinosaurs did.

 And there is no difference between public and private organisations.
-The laws of flow physics are universal.
+The laws of cash-flow physics are universal.

 How then is the cash flow controlled?

 The “trick” is to design a monitoring and feedback component into the system design.
 This is called the Sixth Flow – and it must be designed so that just the right amount of cash is pulled to the just the right places and at just the right time and for just as long as needed to maximise the revenue.
 The rest of the design – First Flow to Fifth Flow ensure the total amount of cash needed is a minimum.
 All Seven Flows are needed.

 So the essential ingredient for financial stability and survival is Sixth and Seventh Flow Design capability.
 That skill has another name – it is called Value Stream Accounting which is a component of complex adaptive systems engineering (CASE).